 Contra Costa Animal Services Department Adoption Information

-Effective January 1, 2016, all animals can be made available on any given day and time.
-Potential adopters may check the status of the animal(s) in person, by phone or online at www.ccasd.org.
-Animals that have been made available for adoption may be located throughout the shelter.
-Please check the animal card for “available” status.
+All animals can be made available on any given day and time.
+Potential adopters may check the status of the animal(s) in person, by phone or online at the Contra Costa Animal Services Department website.
+Animals that are available for adoption are located throughout the shelter.
+Please check the animal card for "available" status.
 See the volunteers or counter staff if you have questions.

 Persons interested in adopting an available animal must pull the animal's kennel card and bring it to the volunteer office for a potential adoption.
 An adoption questionnaire will be asked by the volunteer staff to provide guidance and support for potential owners.

 Note: if the kennel card is not located at the kennel, the animal may be in the process of being adopted.
 If the animal and the card are missing it may be out getting acquainted with a potential adopter or being exercised.
 If this is the case, contact a volunteer or counter staff for more information.
 If you have any other questions regarding an animal adoption, please direct your questions to the front counter staff.
 Thank you for your cooperation and we hope your visit at the Animal Shelter has been a pleasant one.

 PLEASE NOTE: In cases where available animals have more than one interested adopter who arrive simultaneously, management reserves the right to hold a lottery to determine first right of adoption.
 The selected adopter will be given first right to adopt the animal of choice.

 You have a thirty (30) day trial period to get acquainted with your new pet and make sure that he/she is a proper "fit" for you and your family.
 We want this to be a happy situation for both you and your new pet, so if you encounter issues regarding behavior, please contact the Admissions Coordinator to see if we can provide you with support or other assistance in resolving the issue.